 Central air heating system inspections and tune-ups

 Whether you are looking to have a residential or commercial furnace unit serviced, Simons Heating and Cooling, Inc. is the right choice, and our testimonials can prove it.
-We have been trusted for 13 years by thousands of customers across the region to maintain both their air conditioner units every season.
+We have been trusted since 2006 by thousands of customers across the region to maintain both their air conditioner units every season.

 Avoid an unforeseen break down of your furnace this winter, that often occur during the most inopportune times, by adopting our annual maintenance plan.
 When you are a maintenance plan customer, you get top-priority service, reduced emergency rates, parts and more.
 Join now and you will get a discount on your very first furnace tune-up and then your next annual maintenance will be covered!
 See below for more details.